 1. Hook up with multiple guys in the first week

 Welcome to the realm of college boys.
 You’re far away from (hopefully) immature high school boys with teenage acne and cracking voices.
 To put it as simply and politely as possible, just because you now believe what your mom said about there being many fish in the sea doesn’t mean you have to catch as many as you can.
 If you’re patient the first week and actually make a habit of getting to know the guys you meet before getting ‘intimate’ with them, then your chances of catching a keeper improve significantly.

 Caution: We don’t advocate first-week dormcest.
 HC University of Alabama campus correspondent Jaime warns, “don’t hook up with anyone on your floor.”
 We agree, Jaime.
 Getting down with a guy on the floor too early on opens you up to a long year of super awkward encounters.

 2. Pick teams

 Avoid hanging out at the same place every night.
 Don’t spend all your time in the same guys’ suite/frat house/hockey house (you get the picture: don’t pick one and only one nightly hangout spot).

-I get it—you don’t know many people yet and having a familiar place to go is comfortable.
-But I promise you that if you keep an open mind and don’t limit yourself to one place and/or one group of people, you’ll be more comfortable at your new school in the long run.
-This is the time to branch out and, trust me, it’s harder to branch out and randomly introduce yourself to people the further into the school year you get.
+We get it—you don’t know many people yet and having a familiar place to go is comfortable.
+But we promise you that if you keep an open mind and don’t limit yourself to one place and/or one group of people, you’ll be more comfortable at your new school in the long run.
+This is the time to branch out and, trust us, it’s harder to branch out and randomly introduce yourself to people the further into the school year you get.

 3. Pick your besties